jjinendra3/React-JS-NewsMonkey/README.md

 ## Features

-- Fetches live news data from the NewsAPI.
+- Fetches live news data from the NewsAPI and live weather updates from OpenWeather.
 - Categorizes news articles into subcategories.
 - Displays news articles based on selected subcategories.
 - Implements routing using React Router DOM for seamless navigation.